concrete5-community/blocks_cloner/README.md

 # Blocks Cloner

-This repository contains a package for [ConcreteCMS](https://www.concretecms.org/) that lets you copy blocks between two instances of Concrete.
+This repository contains a package for [ConcreteCMS](https://www.concretecms.org/) that lets you copy blocks, custom styles, and page attributes between two instances of Concrete.

 This works by copying and pasting XML text in the so-called [CIF format](https://documentation.concretecms.org/9-x/developers/security/concrete-interchange-format).

-This is also useful for package developers: they can test if new blocks correctly support exporting and importing their data.
+This is also useful for package developers: they can test if new blocks and attributes correctly support exporting and importing their data.

 ## Installation Methods